Most interesting landmarks of Nicaragua

 - Cloud forest of Maderas – Rivas.
 One of the two places in the Pacific side of Nicaragua, where cloud forest grows on the very fertile volcanic ground.
 This forest has developed around the summit of Maderas volcano (1,394 m) on Ometepe Island in Lake Nicaragua and is very rich with rare species.
 According to the local legends, this misty forest is inhabited by fairies and spirits.

 - Cloud forest of Mombacho – Granada.
-One of the two cloud forests in the Pacific side of Nicaragua, this unique forest grows on the slopes of Mombacho volcano (1,344 m).
+One of the two cloud forest in the Pacific side of Nicaragua, this unique forest grows on the slopes of Mombacho volcano (1,344 m).
 In some parts dwarf forest has developed.
 Forest contains endemic species of plants and animals living only here.

 Other natural landmarks